ubcxzhang/Stock-Price-Prediction/README.md

 The following description is based on the files in folder "code"

 # 1. data cleaning
-read in the dataset from .txt file select the Dow Jones 30 component stocks of our interest and save each stock as a single R file;
+read in the dataset from .txt file;\\
+select the Dow Jones 30 component stocks of our interest and save each stock as a single R file;\\
-select the same set of variables for each stock data;
+select the same set of variables for each stock data;\\
-basic stock price cleaning as stated in the paper in section "Data Manipulation";
+basic stock price cleaning as stated in the paper in section "Data Manipulation";\\
-generate FPCA variables for each stock;
+generate FPCA variables for each stock;\\
-after data cleaning, save each stock price dataset as "[stock_name]_final.rda" file.
+after data cleaning, save each stock price dataset as "[stock_name]_final.rda" file.\\

 # 2. feature construction
 read in read in "[stock_name]_final.rda" file;